shumin11/StreamSense/README.md

 ## 🔗 Conclusion

-**StreamSense** aims to revolutionize how users manage streaming subscriptions by offering cost-saving insights while keeping them entertained.
-By combining the power of **AI**, automation, and smart data analysis, StreamSense makes it easier than ever to stay entertained without breaking the bank.
+**StreamWise AI** aims to revolutionize how users manage streaming subscriptions by offering cost-saving insights while keeping them entertained.
+By combining the power of **AI**, automation, and smart data analysis, StreamWise AI makes it easier than ever to stay entertained without breaking the bank.